 Judith from the Australian Pottery 1960s to date blog has a comprehensive post full of useful information about the history of Australian pottery Braemore and its relationship with Carstens, and also with the company Haeger.

 Braemore Pottery was opened in 1939 and ran until around 1985 producing pottery under its own label plus the Braemore Carstens label from the 1960s.

 One of the most coveted Carstens designs was – Ankara.
-Designed in 1964 by Von Scholtis it was produced in both Germany and Australia – and is now a very sought after Carsten’s design.
+Designed in 1964 by Helmut Scholtis it was produced in both Germany and Australia – and is now a very sought after Carsten’s design.